Tyarel8/goto-drives.yazi/README.md

 # goto-drives.yazi

-A plugin for [yazi](https://github.com/sxyazi/yazi) to `cd` to the available windows drives from a fzf menu.
+A plugin for [yazi](https://github.com/sxyazi/yazi) to `cd` to the available windows drives from an fzf menu.

 ## Dependencies
 - [fzf](https://github.com/junegunn/fzf)